 Another pantry staple in most homes, you can sprinkle coffee grounds on the soil and also leave some orange peels or lemon peels around your pets to deter them from wreaking havoc on your plants.
 You can use any one ingredient that you have in your kitchen or make a combo for a long-lasting effect.
 These will not only send your pets scurrying away from your plants, but also replenish the soil.

 This again can be found in most kitchens so you can utilize it by wrapping a layer around the top part of the succulent pot.
 You can also place bits of aluminum wrap on the soil as pets, especially cats, do not like to walk on this particular material.

 Also, you can use pine cones for this purpose, by surrounding your succulents with them so the pets can’t get to them.

-You can use anyone of the above-mentioned options or you can use a combination of them for different succulents you have at your home.
+You can use any of the above-mentioned options or you can use a combination of them for different succulents you have at your home.